Apanatshka/blog/content/ll-parsing-recursive-descent.md

 The problem for LL here is that we would have to look ahead in the input until we read the entire input before we could decide whether we can start consuming the input with Rule 1 or Rule 2 (and then Rule 3).

 There is a class of grammars called LL-regular (LLR) grammars captures all LL(k) grammars for any k and slightly more.
 These LLR grammars are cool in that they are still parseable in linear time, as long as you have something called a "regular partition" of your grammar.
 Getting that is an undecidable problem though.
-And since there is an LR(1) grammar that is not in LLR, this stuff is the trifecta of confusing, impractical, and less powerful[^LLR] than a much more useful technique that we will cover later in this post: LR.
+And since there is an LR(1) grammar that is not in LLR, this stuff is the trifecta of confusing, impractical, and less powerful[^LLR] than a much more useful technique that we will cover ~later in this post~ in the next post: LR.
 But first, going from tables to parsers!

 ## Predictive Parsing